You've put a great deal of time into optimizing your website, so there's nothing worse than having nothing to show for your efforts.

 If only one result appears, then we've ruled this out as a cause and need to move on to the next options.

-If you just recently updated the meta description of your page there is a chance that Google hasn't re-crawled it and updated their index.
+If you just recently updated the meta description of your page, there is a chance that Google hasn't re-crawled it and updated its index.

 If the date is after your most recent changes though we can rule Google's cache out as a cause.